Sketch to Adapt: Fine-Tunable Sketches for Efficient LLM Adaptation: SketchTune: Fine-Tunable Sketches for LLM Adaptation

 \subsection{Custom CUDA Kernel for Efficient Training and Inference}

-We develop dedicated CUDA kernels for efficient training and inference of sketched models on GPUs by leveraging the shared memory, the details for which are presented in Appendix~\ref{sec:kernels}.
+We develop dedicated CUDA kernels for efficient training and inference of sketched models on GPUs by leveraging the shared memory (see Appendix~\ref{sec:kernels} for details).
 In Section~\ref{sec:efficiency-analysis}, we perform a comprehensive evaluation of the efficiency of SketchTune during training and inference and compare it against competitive methods.
 To ensure efficient storage, we store the mapping matrix $\mathbf M \in \{0, 1\}^{k \times c}$, a column-wise one-hot binary matrix, as an integer matrix.
 Due to its one-hot nature, each column of $\mathbf M$ can be compactly represented with the index of its one-hot entry using a $\lceil \log_2 k\rceil$-bit integer.
 To leverage the full bit widths, we take $k \in \{16, 8, 4\}$ to use the data types INT4, INT3, and INT2, respectively.